PenguinPP/FIT5120-TA16-Heat-Preparedness/README.md

 We are a highly motivated team with a diverse range of skills and educational backgrounds.
 As a team we hoped to develop a project that will have a positive impact on the lives of others.
 Upon receiving our topic, we recognised that high temperatures are a growing public health concern in Australia, and we are determined to provide vulnerable individuals with the knowledge and resources they will need to safeguard their health.
 To that end, our site is targeted at elderly Victorians as we determined through our research they make up a large majority of the vulnerable population.

-The final of the web app be accessed from <a href="https://victoria-heat.ga">www.victoria-heat.ga</a>
+The final version of the web app be accessed from <a href="https://victoria-heat.ga">www.victoria-heat.ga</a>

 # Features